• Skip to primary navigation

 A metal mixing bowl full of ground almonds, chopped dates and cocoa powder.

-Two: Tip the mixture in to a bowl with the honey and water.
+1. Step 2: Tip the mixture into a bowl with the honey and water.

 A metal mixing bowl with raw brownie mixture in it.

-Nine raw brownie balls, all topped with yoghurt, on a wooden board.
+Nine raw brownie balls, all topped with yogurt, on a wooden board.

-A raw brownie ball topped with yoghurt and a strawberry.
+A raw brownie ball topped with yogurt and a strawberry.

 We used a little bit of ginger to give these some festive flavour, but you could use a mix of cinnamon, ginger and nutmeg.

-Looking for a nice warming drink to serve with this?
-Why not try our Chai Tea Latte, Cinnamon Coffee, Slow Cooker Mulled Wine or Slow Cooker Hot Chocolate.
+Looking for a nice warming drink to serve with these strawberry Santas?
+Why not try our Chai Tea Latte, Oat Milk Hot Chocolate, Cinnamon Coffee, Slow Cooker Mulled Wine or Slow Cooker Hot Chocolate?

 • We used almonds to make the base of these strawberry Santa hat brownies, but you could use a mixture of other nuts like cashews and walnuts.